 Pricing

-Plausible offers traffic-based plans you can bill monthly or yearly (2 months free on annual).
-All plans include unlimited data retention, unlimited team members, Google Analytics import, and core features.
+Plausible uses traffic-based plans billed monthly or yearly (2 months free on annual).
+All plans include unlimited data retention, unlimited team members, Google Analytics import, and all core features.

 Pros

-- Designed for privacy, with no cookies or personal data tracking
+- Designed for privacy — no cookies, no personal data tracking

 Cons